YottaDB/YDBDoc/libyottadb/SimpleAPI.rst

 stores nnumbers as, and performs arithmetic using, a scaled packed decimal representation with 18 signicant decimal digits, with optimizations for values within a certain subset of its full range.
-Consequently:

-- Any number that is exactly represented in YottaDB can be exactly represented as a string, with reasonably efficient conversion back and forth.
+Consequently, any number that is exactly represented in YottaDB can be exactly represented as a string, with reasonably efficient conversion back and forth.
-- Any integer value of up to 18 significant digits can be exactly represented by an integer type such as ``ydb_longlong-t``, and integers in the inclusive range ±999,999 are handled more efficiently than larger integers.
-- In YottaDB there are numbers which can be exactly represented (such as 0.1), but whcih cannot be exactly represented in binary floating point.
-- In 64 bit integers and binary floating point formats, there are numbers which can be exactly represented, but which cannot be exactly represented in YottaDB.

-This means that for numeric keys which are not guaranteed to be
-integers:

-- In theory, there are edge cases where a value (which would internally be in YottaDB format) returned by a function such as ``ydb_subscript_next()`` and converted to a ``ydb_double_t`` when passed back to C application code, and then converted back to YottaDB internal format in a call to ``ydb_get()`` can result in the node not being found because the double conversion produces a number not identical to the original.
-Furthermore, there is a cost to the conversion.
-- Passing keys back and forth as strings avoids those edge cases, but of course still has a conversion cost.

-To preserve accuracy of numeric values that are returned by libyottadb, and which an application code intends to simply pass back to libyottadb as a libyottadb provides a ``ydb_numeric_t`` type.
-A value obtained from libyottadb in ``ydb_numeric_t`` loses no precision when returned to libyottadb, and as a further benefit is very efficient.
-While the actual value of ``ydb_numeric_t`` is opaque to application cod, the ``ydb_convert()`` function is available.

-Conversely, when passed a string that is a `canonical number`_ for use as a key, libyottadb automatically converts it to a number.
-This automatic internal conversion is irrelevant for the majority of typical application that:
+When passed a string that is a `canonical number`_ for use as a key, libyottadb automatically converts it to a number.
+This automatic internal conversion is irrelevant for the majority of typical application that

 - simply store and retrieve data associated with keys, potentially testing for the existence of nodes; or
-- transfer keys which are numeric values between application code and libyottadb using numeric types and expect numeric ordering.
+- whose keys are all numeric, and should be collated in numeric order.

 However, this automatic internal conversion does affect applications
 that:

 - use numeric keys and expect the keys to be sorted in lexical order rather than numeric order; or
-- transfer keys which are numeric values between application code and libyottadb as strings that may or may not be canonical numbers.
+- use mixed numeric and non-numeric keys, including keys that are not canonical numbers.

 Applications that are affected by automatic internal conversion should prefix their keys with a character such as "x" which ensures that keys